I. Carnegie Council Global Ethics Network Partnership

 Cosponsors: Levan Institute for Humanities and Ethics, Oxford Institute for Ethics, Law and Armed Conflict, Carnegie Council for Ethics in International Affairs, Jewish World Watch

 The rise of human rights has transformed the way we think about the ethics of international relations.
 In the past decade, the doctrine of Responsibility to Protect has successfully entrenched a conditional understanding of state sovereignty that makes human rights the touchstone of sovereign rights.
 While there have been genuine advances, the current theory and practice of humanitarian intervention is at an unstable resting point in its development.
-How are ethical, philosophical, political and policy considerations impacted by developments in this doctrine?
+How are ethical, philosophical, political, and policy considerations impacted by developments in this doctrine?
 Join us for an interdisciplinary discussion.

 Moderator: Steven Lamy, Vice-Dean and Professor of International Relations, USC Dornsife

-Panelists: David Rodin, Senior Research Fellow and Co-Director of the Oxford Institute for Ethics, Law and Armed Conflict, Carnegie Global Ethics Fellow; Edwin Smith, Leon Benwell Professor of Law, International Relations and Political Science, USC Gould School of Law; Lynn Ta, Human Rights lawyer, experience in Cambodia; Naama Haviv, Jewish World Watch, experience in Congo and Darfur; Rebecca Wertman, Undergraduate, School of International Relations, USC Dornsife
+Panelists: David Rodin, Senior Research Fellow and Co-Director of the Oxford Institute for Ethics, Law and Armed Conflict, Carnegie Global Ethics Fellow; Edwin Smith, Leon Benwell Professor of Law, International Relations and Political Science, USC Gould School of Law; Lynn Ta, Human Rights lawyer, experience in Cambodia; Naama Haviv, Jewish World Watch, experience in the Congo and Darfur; Rebecca Wertman, Undergraduate, School of International Relations, USC Dornsife

 Wednesday, February 27, 10-11:20 AM, THH 201